US Fulbright Logo

 $ [US Dollar]

 The first grant payment will be available upon arrival.
-Subsequent grant payments will be made in monthly intervals as direct deposits to the bank account of the grantee.
-Most grantees open a local savings account, which comes with a debit card.
-The Commission facilitates the opening of a local account.
+The Commission will facilitate the opening of a local savings account, which comes with a debit card.
+Subsequent grant payments will be made in monthly intervals as direct deposits to the grantee's local bank account.
 Payments are made the last working day of the month.

 One-Time Allowances